 He also cannot lift heavy objects so he is no longer getting paid $.05 per cubic load rate that he was getting before the crash.
 This causes a loss in future earning capacity of about $6,000 per year.

 Due to his disability from this crash, my client did not work for approximately 1 year – from 2/19/12 through 2/16/13 – following the crash.
 My client also did not work for about two months following the date when workers compensation carrier stopped paying him benefits of work.

 He was unemployed from 2/17/13 through 4/2/13 and he did not receive workers compensation indemnity at that time.
-He currently works as a truck driver but, as mentioned earlier, he earns $.05 per cubic load less than he did prior to the accident.
+My client currently works as a truck driver but, as mentioned earlier, he earns $.05 per cubic load less than he did prior to the accident.

 He also does not get a $5 “door” fee for backing up the tracking to a delivery stop.
 When he worked at his prior job, he would get about door fees for about 17 stops per trucking trip.
 That amounts to a loss in door fees of about $600 or so a year.